cloudflare/pint/docs/configuration.md

   for details.
   Uptime gap detection works by running a range query `count(up)` and checking for any gaps in the response.
-  Since `up` metric can have a lot of time series `count(up)` might be slow and expensive.
+  Since `up` metric can have a lot of time series, `count(up)` might be slow and expensive.
   An alternative is to use one of metrics exposed by Prometheus itself, like `prometheus_build_info`, but those metrics are only present if Prometheus is configured to scrape itself, so `up` is used by default since it's guaranteed to work in every setup.
-  If your Prometheus has a lot of time series and it's configured to scrape itself then it is recommended to set `uptime` field to `prometheus_build_info`.
+  If your Prometheus has a lot of time series and it's configured to scrape itself, then it is recommended to set `uptime` field to `prometheus_build_info`.
 - `required` - decides how pint will report errors if it's unable to get a valid response from this Prometheus server.
-If `required` is `true` and all API calls to this Prometheus fail pint will report those as `bug` level problem.
-If it's set to `false` pint will report those with `warning` level.
+If `required` is `true` and all API calls to this Prometheus fail, pint will report those as `bug` level problem.
+If it's set to `false`, pint will report those with `warning` level.
   Default value for `required` is `false`.
 Set it to `true` if you want to hard fail in case of remote Prometheus issues.
 Note that setting it to `true` might block